• Length: 5 days

 At least 1 yard of each color:

-• SOLID COLORS (commercial or hand-dyed) the widest range you can afford to bring and be sure to include both warm and cool colors - 80 to 100 different colors (1 yard or more of each color)
+• SOLID COLORS (commercial or hand-dyed) the widest range you can afford to bring & be sure to include both flat & glowing colors - 80 to 100 different colors (1 yard or more of each color)

 • OFF-WHITES tans, warm white, cool white, creams (1 yard or more of each color)